Sand Key Bridge, Clearwater

 Originally built as a drawbridge in the 1960's and reconstructed as a high level fixed span bridge in 1994, the Sand Key Bridge carries Gulf Blvd. across Clearwater Pass between Clearwater Beach and the high rise condominium canyon of Sand Key.
 It is a part of CR 183, which is the Pinellas County maintained portion of Gulf Blvd.

 The original drawbridge was owned and maintained by the City of Clearwater.
-However, the replacement bridge was built by and is owned by the Florida DOT; however, maintenance responsibility of the Sand Key Bridge is the City of Clearwater.
+The replacement bridge was built by and is owned by the Florida DOT; however, maintenance responsibility of the Sand Key Bridge remains with the City of Clearwater.

 For those that live in the immediate area of Sand Key and Clearwater Beach, the drawbridge that used to connect the two communities was wrought with plenty of defects.
 Sometimes the drawbridge would malfunction creating traffic backups for hours and the water bottom beneath the pilings would shift to the point that the underwater pilings were exposed.
 In June 1987 a portion of the low-level drawbridge sunk to the point that the bridge had to be closed for a while; after the repairs were made weight restrictions were imposed.